aleksanderkoder/FuryMusic/README.md

 - Play/pause current played song
 - Automatically plays next song
 - Toggle shuffling of next played song
+- Seek to different time in current played song by interacting with the waveform
+- Manipulate volume (exponetial volume curve)
 - Skip to next song
 - Jump to previously played song or further back in history
 - Search for song title, artist, album and publisher (the user who uploaded the music) by search field or clicking the fields in each song tile